-405 KAR 16:130.
+405 KAR 18:130.
 Disposal of excess spoil.

-RELATES TO: KRS 350.090, 350.410, 350.440, 350.465 STATUTORY AUTHORITY: KRS Chapter 13A, 350.028, 350.465
+RELATES TO: KRS 350.090, 350.151, 350.410, 350.440, 350.465 STATUTORY AUTHORITY: KRS Chapter 13A, 350.028, 350.151, 350.465

-NECESSITY, FUNCTION, AND CONFORMITY: KRS Chapter 350 in pertinent part requires the cabinet to promulgate rules and administrative regulations establishing performance standards for protection of people and property, land, water and other natural resources, and aesthetic values, during surface mining activities and for restoration and reclamation of surface areas affected by mining activities.
+NECESSITY, FUNCTION, AND CONFORMITY: KRS Chapter 350 in pertinent part requires the cabinet to promulgate rules and administrative regulations establishing performance standards for protection of people and property, land, water and other natural resources, and aesthetic values, during underground mining activities and for restoration and reclamation of surface areas affected by underground mining activities.
 This administrative regulation sets forth specific requirements for the location of areas used for the disposal of excess spoil materials and the design, construction, and inspection of fill structures composed of such materials.